cardboard-iguana/cardboard-iguana.com/log/2021-12-02-tryhackme-complete-beginner-supplements.md

          -x bak,htm,html,php,phtml,ppk,txt
 ```

-So, we’ve got the file `http://10.10.87.144/secret/secret.txt` containing `nyan:046385855FC9580393853D8E81F240B66FE9A7B8`.
+So, we've got the file `http://10.10.87.144/secret/secret.txt` containing `nyan:046385855FC9580393853D8E81F240B66FE9A7B8`.
 That could be a password, but it also looks like a hash of some kind (and who outside of me uses passwords that look like that?).
-It’s the right length for a SHA1 hash, so let’s see what hashcat can make of it.
+It's the right length for a SHA1 hash, so let's see what hashcat can make of it.

 ```bash
 hashcat -m 100 \